Configure DMARC using cPanel

 Authenticate outgoing email with DMARC

-Use DMARC (Domain-based Message Authentication, Reporting, and Conformance) is an important tool that business email users need to help protect your domain name from being used for email spoofing.
-Without DMARC, email that you send can be dropped by a receiver’s email server before reaching that user’s Inbox.
+Configure DMARC (Domain-based Message Authentication, Reporting, and Conformance) to help protect your domain name from being used for email spoofing.
+Unless you configure DMARC, email that you send can be dropped by a receiver’s email server before reaching that user’s Inbox.

 dmarc txt record using cpanel